mlrun/mlrun/docs/concepts/notifications.md

 project.run(..., notifications=[notification])
 ```

+### Running notifications
 MLRun can also send a `pipeline started` notification.
 To do that, configure a notification that includes
 `when=running`.
 The `pipeline started` notification uses its own parameters, for
 example the webhook, credentials, etc., for the notification message.
+You can set only the webhook; the message is the default message.

-If the webhook for the running notification is stored in the secret_params, you should first set the project secret
+If the webhook is stored in the secret_params, you should first set the project secret and then use this project secret
-and then use this project secret in the notification.
+in the notification.
 For example:
 ```python
 import mlrun